ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 {"viewtime":1565606198622,"userid":"User_1","pageid":"Page_63"}
 ```

-Pretend that we initially choose `pageid` as the partitioning key,
+We initially choose `pageid` as the partitioning key, thus making sure
-thus making sure that all pageview records for any specific page end
+that all pageview records for any specific page end up on the same
-up on the same partition and remain in the order they were produced in
+partition and remain in the order they were produced in (which
-(which corresponds to the `viewtime` order).
+corresponds to the `viewtime` order).

-While this suited our initial use cases perfectly, we might want to
+While this suited our initial use cases well, we might want to write a
-write a consumer that looks at the history of pageviews *of each
+consumer that looks at the history of pageviews *of each individual
-individual user*.
-This is problematic, because pageview records for
+user*.
+This is problematic, because pageview records for any
-any individual user are strewn across all of the physical
+individual user are strewn across all of the physical partitions.
+We
-partitions.
-We therefore want to consume all partitions in parallel,
+therefore want to consume all partitions in parallel, reshuffling
-reshuffling records by `userid` as we go, all the while preserving
+records by `userid` as we go, all the while preserving `viewtime`
-`viewtime` order.
+order.
 This is captured by the following `kplex` job:

 ``` json
 {